Six Ways to Mentally Prepare Yourself for an Overseas Move

 2. Visit Before You Move

-If money and time permit, it’s a great idea to visit your new country or city before you permanently move.
+If money, time, and COVID-19 restrictions permit, it’s a great idea to visit your new country or city before you permanently move there.
 By doing this, you’ll be able to understand how the locals live — do they shop in large stores or at local markets?
 Do they get around by foot or car?
 Do they observe any traditions that you should know about?
 Answering all of these questions in advance will help you to fit in and make friends as quickly as possible.

 Visiting before you move can also help to avoid stress when it comes to logistics and practicalities; for example, you could talk to the staff in a local bank to get some information about account options.
 You can also check out local neighborhoods to see which areas are safest, most welcoming and would be best for you and your family.
 You may even be able to find a place to live, by contacting some real estate agents in advance or arranging viewings with individual landlords or roommates.